arishuynhvan/arishuynhvan.github.io/_posts/2017-03-28-100daysofcode-day2.md

 2. Implement onsite registration for both Keystone & PencilBlue (esp if Google OAuth works)
 3. Learn how to make a new theme for the CMS framework of choice
 4. Learn how to make a new plugin (QR login) for the CMS framework of choice
+5. Figure out how to stop my jenkins server from running?
+Probably by restarting my laptop after a super long duration